covcom/304CEM/04 Writing Robust Code/README.md

 ```
 ./node_modules/.bin/node-inspector debug.js
 ```
+If you have completed all the tasks so far in this worksheet you will have set up a _script alias_ in the `package.json` file which means you can run the debugger using `npm run debug` instead.

 Now you can open a tab and enter the debug URL of your script.
 This gives you access to a full visual debugger in a Chrome tab.

 ### 4.4 Console Debugger